LoginRadius/apidocs/database/supportdocs/docs/customer-management/profile-view.md

 - Update Verification Status - From here, the verification status can be changed for both Email and Phone.

 - Reset Password - From here, you can reset the password for the account directly.
-- Send Reset Password Mail - You can send the email to reset the password for the user’s account for this, you need to enter/select the required values into the following fields:
+- Send Reset Password Mail - You can send the email to reset the password for the user’s account.
+For this, you need to enter/select the required values in the following fields:
 > - **Emails:** Select the user’s email from the dropdown menu on which you want to send the email.</br>
 **Note:**  Only verified emails are displayed.
 > - **Reset Password URL:** When sending the Reset Password Mail or Verification Mail, the text box for the Reset Password URL will automatically populate with previously used URLs